 By 1940 the Grand Ole Opry had found its national audience and was poised to become the legendary institution that it remains to this day.

 This according to A good-natured riot: The birth of the Grand Ole Opry by Charles K. Wolfe (Nashville: Country Music Foundation, 1999).
 Above, Ernest Tubb at the Opry.
-Below, Roy Acuff offers his imitation of a train whistle.
+Below, a show from the early 1960s.

 Byrd learned traditional fiddling and singing when he was growing up in the mountains of Appalachia.
 He deployed his talents strategically in his early political campaigns, when he was known as “Fiddlin’ Robert Byrd”.
 He also performed for the Grand Ole Opry, and recorded an album that has recently been re-released by County Records.